LIBRARY AND TECHNOLOGY

 THE IMPORTANCE OF READING AT CONGRESSIONAL

 We believe that reading is of vital importance to children's personal and intellectual development, as well as to their academic achievement.
 Students of all ages read every day with kindergarten through 8th grade reading for a full 30 minutes each and every day.
 Even our faculty pick up their books and read while their students do.
 We're striving to instill not only reading skills but a love of reading.

 Technology is integrated into classrooms in meaningful and authentic ways and iPads are available to students in all grades.
 All Middle School students are issued individual iPads through our 1:1 device program, and Smartboards are available in every classroom.

-In Preschool and Junior Kindergarten, SmartTables and iPads are used for math, language arts and free choice time.
+In Preschool and Junior Kindergarten, iPads are used for math, language arts and free choice time.
 These applications of technology help to push the students to learn new ideas, try new activities, and become not only familiar with technology and its applications, but to become proficient with technology.

 In Kindergarten, students use iPads as a center during language arts.
 This center is completely independent and the students are self-guided during this time.
 They are told which apps or games would be appropriate for learning a skill and then they are responsible for undertaking each activity.
 Such experiences take learning through play to a new level, as the students discover and explore the games, as well as the specific technologies they are using.

 In Grades 1-4, technology is used for research projects, specifically planning, researching, creating and presenting.
 Apps are used to support curriculum and to practice, reinforce or extend learning.